Generating functions of substitutions: Preliminaries: power series

 \begin{theorem}[Fatou \cite{PF}] Let $a_n \in \ZZ$ be a sequence and let $F(X)= \sum_{n=0}^\infty a_n X^n$ be its generating function.
 If $F$ is convergent inside the unit disk, then exactly one of the following holds: \begin{itemize} \item[(a)] There exists some $P, Q \in \QQ(X)$ such that

 and all roots of $Q$ are roots of unity; or, \item[(b)] $F$ is transcendental over $\QQ(X)$. \end{itemize} \end{theorem}

 Now, the following is a generalization of a well-known fact about generating functions of $0-1$ sequences.
 Fatou proved a version of this \cite{PF} which has had many variations over the years (cf. \cite{BC}).
-For an excellent history of the subject look to the introduction of \cite{BellChen}.
-Since we could not find a good reference for our specific formulation, we include the proof for completeness.
+For an excellent history of the subject we refer the reader to the introduction of \cite{BellChen}.
+Since we could not find a good reference for our formulation of (a), we include the proof for completeness.
+Note that a direct proof of (b), using a deep Theorem of Cobham is provided in \cite[Sect.~5]{JPA}.

 \begin{proposition} Let $a_n \in \QQ$ and let

 be the generating function of $a_n$.
 If $a_n$ only takes finitely many values, then: \begin{itemize} \item[(a)] $a_n$ is eventually periodic if and only if $A(X) \in \QQ(X)$.
 Moreover, in this case, there exists some $P(X) \in \QQ[X]$ and $d \in \NN$ such that